analog-alex/muzz-go/README.md

 main.go
 ```

-The best **entry point** would the the `router.go` file, which is responsible for setting up the mapping
+The best **entry point** would be the `router.go` file, which is responsible for setting up the mapping
 of the routes and the handlers.

 The `config.go` file is responsible for setting up the configuration of the app,
-while the `db.go` set up the connection pool to the database.
+while the `db.go` sets up the connection pool to the database.

 ## Data Model